EU proposes labeling gas and nuclear energy as climate friendly | DW | 01.01.2022

 France is heavily reliant on nuclear energy.
 Paris also took over the presidency of the EU for the first half of 2022.

-Member states in the east and south of the block that are more reliant on fossil fuels have also defended gas as a possible transitional energy source.
+Member states in the east and south of the bloc that are more reliant on fossil fuels have also defended gas as a possible transitional energy source.

 The prospects of the draft being shot down are slim since only a handful of EU countries besides Germany have spoken out against nuclear power.